grnet/synnefo/docs/snf-deploy.rst

 .. code-block:: console

-   snf-deploy run setup --setup SETUP --node nodeX \
+   snf-deploy setup --setup SETUP --node nodeX \
         --role ROLE --cluster CLUSTER

 to setup a specific role on a target node of a specific cluster and setup.